Who has the most Golden Globes?

 But what about nominations, you ask?
 No surprise here:Streep, with 32 nominations (including a fresh one this year, for her performance in Big Little Lies) is the Golden Grandmaster to rule them all.
 Composer John Williams comes in second place, with 26 (four of which he won), making him the second-most-nominated individual in Golden Globes and Academy Award history (beat in the latter by Walt Disney).

 For directors, Elia Kazan is our Golden Guy with four wins, for Gentleman’s Agreement (1947), On the Waterfront (1954), Baby Doll (1956), and America America (1963).
 Clint Eastwood, Miloš Forman, David Lean, Martin Scorsese, and Oliver Stone all tie for second place, with three wins each.
 Steven Spielberg leads the pack in nominations, with 12.

 As far as TV shows go, All in the Family is the Golden Greatest, having won four Best Series awards; it’s followed by Taxi, Sex and the City, The X-Files, Mad Men, and, naturally, The Golden Girls, all of which have three wins in their respective genre’s top TV category.
 On the film side of things, 2017’s La La Land broke the whole Golden Game, taking home Globes for all seven of the categories in which it was nominated — the most wins that have ever gone to a single film.

-Tune in to the 76th Golden Globe Awards — airing live on Sunday, Jan.
-6, on NBC at 8 p.m.
+Tune in to the 77th Golden Globe Awards — airing live on Sunday, Jan.
+5, on NBC at 8 p.m.
 ET/5 p.m.
-PT — to see who brings home this year’s Golden Goods.
+PT — to see if our Golden Gal Meryl takes home one more.